rahul-projects/rs-ng-lib/libs/primeng-quarter-picker/README.md

 # PrimeNG Quarter Picker

-A  quarter picker form control.
+A  quarter picker form control for PrimeNG.
 It can be used in an Angular form for supplying range of quarters or quarter.

+# Requisite
+- Angular 12
+- PrimeNG 12
+- PrimeFlex 3
+- Moment

-## Input properties
+# Input properties
 ## minDate
     Date limit for the quarters displayed under 'From' when selection mode is 'range'